Chege-Simon/eloquent-search/README.md

 <!-- /TOC -->

 ## 1. Installation
-The recommended way to install eloquent searchable is by using composer.
+The recommended way to install eloquent search is by using composer.

 Run:
 ```